Dreamos-inch/phpBB/README.md

-# This a cusom phpBB theme for 3.3.x version
+# This is a custom phpBB theme for 3.3.x version